 Graduate Student Organizations

-The mission of Asian Students International Association (A.S.I.A.) is to support and promote diversity within the USD community as Asian and Asian American Graduate students.
+The mission of Asian Students In Alliance (A.S.I.A.) is to support and promote diversity within the USD community as Asian and Asian American Graduate students.
 We provide an opportunity to create spaces for continued leadership development for our members.
 Our purpose is to enhance educational excellence and compassionate service via a collaborative effort.

 Black Graduate Student Association